 During the last four centuries Lutheran people emigrated from Europe to many parts of the world, and wherever they went they founded new Lutheran communities.
 The tendency was for people of the same background and language to form a 'synod'.
 Over time synods would come together to form churches.

 The number of Lutherans in Europe is about 37 million and in North America it is a little over 7.7 million, plus 1.1 million for Latin America and the Caribbean.
-The Lutheran Church is growing fastest in Africa, where the number of Lutherans is heading towards 20 million.
+The Lutheran Church is growing the fastest in Africa, where the number of Lutherans is heading towards 20 million.
 In Asia, too, there is rapid growth in some areas, so that today there are almost 9 million Lutheran Christians, 5.6 million of whom are Indonesian.
-In little over a century the number of Lutherans in our near-neighbour Papua New Guinea has grown to more than 1 million.
-In Australia and New Zealand the numbers of Lutherans is relatively small: around 60,000 baptised members (although more than three times that number claimed to be Lutheran in the last Australian government census).
+In little over a century, the number of Lutherans in our neighbouring country Papua New Guinea has grown to more than 1 million.
+In Australia and New Zealand, the numbers of Lutherans is relatively small: around 60,000 baptised members (although more than three times that number claimed to be Lutheran in the last Australian government census).

 There is much diversity in the global family of Lutheran churches.
-The defining feature is acknowledgment of the Lutheran confessional writings, especially the Augsburg Confession, and instruction in the faith based on the Small Catechism of Martin Luther.
+The defining feature is the acknowledgement of the Lutheran confessional writings, especially the Augsburg Confession, and instruction in the faith, based on the Small Catechism of Martin Luther.
 Most Lutheran churches follow a liturgical tradition that goes back to Martin Luther’s reform of the liturgy.
 The almost bewildering diversity among Lutherans is due in large part to a strong consciousness of their freedom in the gospel.